anmol098/waka-readme-stats/README.md

 `COMMIT_BY_ME`        flag can be set to `True` to commit the code using your name and email

-`COMMIT_MESSAGE`        flag can be to set message commit, default is "Updated with Dev Metrics"
+`COMMIT_MESSAGE`        flag can be set to message commit, default is "Updated with Dev Metrics"

+`COMMIT_USERNAME`        flag can be set to username to commit the code, default is "readme-bot"

+`COMMIT_EMAIL`        flag can be set to email to commit the code, default is "41898282+github-actions[bot]@users.noreply.github.com"

 `SHOW_UPDATED_DATE`        flag can be set to `True` to show updated date in end of paragraph